v966732/Hass-Custom-Alarm/custom_components/bwalarm/resources/doc/configuration.md

 <a id="passcode_attempts"></a>
 **passcode_attempts**
 &nbsp;&nbsp;&nbsp; _(number) (Optional)_
-&nbsp;&nbsp;&nbsp; If greater than 0, the system will only allow the set amount of password attempts before timing out.
+&nbsp;&nbsp;&nbsp; If greater than 0, the alarm will only allow the set amount of password attempts before timing out.
 &nbsp;&nbsp;&nbsp; `-1` allows for unlimited number of attempts.
 &nbsp;
 &nbsp;&nbsp;&nbsp; _Default value:_